-If after you have performed all of the above routine maintenance you still have a smoke or soot problem with your water heater then it will definitely be time to take your RV in and have a Certified RV Technician tackle the problem.
+If after you have performed all the above routine maintenance, you still have a smoke or soot problem with your water heater then it will be time to take your RV in and have a Certified RV Technician tackle the problem.

 I hope that this information has been helpful to you.